CasualX/format_xml/readme.md

 Limitations
 -----------

-This crate is implemented with standard macros by example (`macro_rules!`).
-Because of this there are various limitations:
+This crate is implemented with declarative macros.
+Because of this, there are various limitations:

 * It is not possible to check whether tags are closed by the appropriate closing tag.
 This crate will happily accept `<open></close>`.
 It does enforce more simple lexical rules such as rejecting `</tag/>`.